i-e-b/SevenDigital.Messaging/README.md

 * To listen to messages, `factory.Listener(binder=>binder.Handle<IMyMessageInterface>().With<MyHandlerType>()`
 * Each listener can handle any number of message => handler pairs, and a message can have more than one handler (they all fire in parallel)

-See further simple examples in the Integration Tests
+See further simple examples in the Integration Tests.